LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/reading/dataframes-with-pandas/_index.md

 weight = 3
 +++

-A `pandas` **DataFrame** is the second type of class that is capable of handling data.
+A pandas **DataFrame** is the second type of class that is capable of handling data.

-Similar to a spreadsheet, a `DataFrame` can be visualzed as having multiple columns and rows associated with the data inside.
+Similar to a spreadsheet, a DataFrame can be visualzed as having multiple columns and rows associated with the data inside.
 The data within can be of any type.

-A `DataFrame` can also be considered a collection or assortment of `Series`.
-Similar to a `Series` there are multiple ways that a `DataFrame` can be created:
+A DataFrame can also be considered a collection or assortment of Series.
+Similar to a Series there are multiple ways that a DataFrame can be created:
 1. Using a multi-dimensional list, dictionary, or tuple
-1. Combining or joining multiple `Series` together
+1. Combining or joining multiple Series together
 1. From a pre-existing CSV file

 {{% notice blue Note "rocket" %}}
-The examples above are not the only options you have for creating a `DataFrame` but they are the ones we will focus on in this section.
+The examples above are not the only options you have for creating a DataFrame but they are the ones we will focus on in this section.
 {{% /notice %}}

-Column values within a `DataFrame` are referred to as a `Series`.
-Below is an example of how multiple `Series` might be used to build a `DataFrame`
+Column values within a DataFrame are referred to as a Series.
+Below is an example of how multiple Series might be used to build a DataFrame

 ![diagram of how a pandas Series is used to build a dataframe](pictures/pandas-series.png?classes=border)

-The image below provides another visual of the general `DataFrame` structure.
-A `DataFrame` is similar to a Python dictionary in that the column names are like keys and the values are the data for that column.
+The image below provides another visual of the general DataFrame structure.
+A DataFrame is similar to a Python dictionary in that the column names are like keys and the values are the data for that column.

 ![A diagram of a pandas dataframe](pictures/pandas-dataframe.png?classes=border)

 ## Creating a DataFrame

-Let's dive in to some different ways you can create a `DataFrame`.
+Let's dive in to some different ways you can create a DataFrame.

 ### Using a Multi-Dimensional List